-- The purpose for which the information is desired; - Specific information desired; - Date of expiration of the informed written consent; - An assurance that information will not be re-released to the individual or others; and - Dated signature of individual or appropriate representative.
+- The purpose for which the information is desired; - Specific information desired; - Date of expiration of the informed written consent; - An assurance that information will not be re-released to the individual or others; and - Dated signature of consumer or legal representative.

-Office release forms that meet these requirements are available but any written document that includes the above information may be utilized.
+Office release forms that meet these requirements shall be used.